 - Always monitor the LiPo during charging and never leave them unattended.
 Always use a fireproof LiPo bag or box while charging, and if possible, keep a fire extinguisher handy.

-- Never store a LiPo in a fully charged state for long periods of time, this can cause the battery degradation quickly and cause the battery to swell or puff up.
+- Never store a LiPo in a fully charged state for long periods of time or less than 22.8V for a 6S battery and 15.2V for 4S, this can cause the battery degradation quickly and cause the battery to swell or puff up.
 If a LiPo battery swells or puffs up immediately discharge the battery fully and dispose of it safely.

-- For the best battery lifespan always run a LiPo storage function after use – the optimum storage level is 3.6V per cell.
+- For the best battery lifespan always run a LiPo storage function after use – the optimum storage level is 3.8V per cell.

 - Never buy a used LiPo battery, you have no idea how the battery was maintained or if there are any previous issues with it.